newville/TomoPy_GUI/README.md

 # This branch:
 This branch is setup to incorporate more data types than just netcdf.
 Currently, hdf5 using the dxchange APS 32-ID data import appears to work with limited testing.
-Other beamlines are starting to be implemented as a beta test, but these are not certain to work correctly.
+Other beamline data formats are starting to be implemented as a beta test, but these are not certain to work correctly.

 # Dependencies